 MFW involves a variety of screening venues around the island, that ensure accessibility to locals in Bali, as well as an interesting exposure for those who want to visit and get to experience Bali more intimately.

 THE OBJECTIVES OF MFW – Bali International Short Film Festival

-- Giving opportunities for festival audience to watch the best achievement of short films produced by Indonesian, South East Asia, and International filmmakers.
+- Giving opportunities for festival audience to watch the best and the latest achievement of short films produced by Indonesia, South East Asia, and International filmmakers.

 - Encouraging critical thinking by encouraging after screening’s discussion.

-- Creates meeting place where National and International filmmakers and public/audiences could meet and ignite creative discussion inspired their works.
+- Creates meeting place where National and International filmmakers and public/audiences would meet and ignite creative discussion inspired their works.

-- Creates network among short filmmakers in Indonesia, South East Asia, and International.
+- Building up network among short filmmakers in Indonesia, South East Asia, and International.